butyi/radioplayer/README.md

 - Install python3 by `sudo apt install python3` if `python3 --version` does not show some available revision
 - If you do not yet have pip, install it by `sudo apt install python3-pip`
 - You need to install pydub using pip by `pip3 install pydub`
-- Set python3 as default python by `sudo update-alternative --install /usr/bin/python python /usr/bin/python3 1`
+- Set python3 as default python by `sudo update-alternatives --install /usr/bin/python python /usr/bin/python3 1`
-  and check it by `sudo update-alternative --config python`
+  and check it by `sudo update-alternatives --config python`
 - Install at least ffmpeg by `sudo apt install ffmpeg` to be a player on the system

 ## Usage